section-engineering-education/engineering-education/content/articles/spring-cloud-k8/index.md

 In this tutorial, we will learn how to use Kubernetes and Spring Cloud to build a micro-service application and integrate it with Spring Boot.
 Spring Cloud is a Spring module that offers RAD (Rapid Application Development) functionality to the Spring framework.
 <!--more-->
-With the assistance of the Spring Cloud Framework, we can easily create cloud-based allocation.
+With the assistance of the Spring Cloud Framework, we can easily create the cloud-based allocation.

 ### Table of contents
   - [Prerequisites](#prerequisites)